bhavinparekh/automation_test/README.md

 ## Getting started

-### Test 1: Build a hlsjs player page with SR integrated.
+### Test 1: Build a hlsjs player page with sr integrated.

+I created a webpage using the repo and link you provided in the document.
+And for the server part, I am using python

 ![ScreenShot](screenshots/test1_hlsjs_player.png)
 ![ScreenShot](screenshots/test1_hls_player2.png)

 ### Test 2: HTTP traffic inspection using Charles Proxy

 ![ScreenShot](screenshots/test2_charles_proxy3.png)